AdaCore/training_labs_solar_system/doc/index.rst

 ``make run``

-After a time downloading the libraries, and compiling the example, you should see a window appearing with a red ball bouncing of the corners.
+After a time downloading the libraries, and compiling the example, you should see a window appearing with a red ball bouncing off the corners.

 Solve the exercises
 -------------------

-On order to work on the labs you must first start gnat studio.
+In order to work on the labs you must first start gnat studio.

 ``make edit``

 On the scenario tab on the left (if it's not there click the View menu > Scenario), chose the lab you want to work by setting the "Lab" scenario variable.
-Make sure that "Mode" is set to "Problem"
+Make sure that "Mode" is set to "Problem".

 On the Project tab, you should then have access to the main file of the lab in question, which contains the questions.